kevinyang25/latex-test/README.md

 This repository is adapted from the GitHub action for [compiling a LaTeX document](https://github.com/xu-cheng/latex-action).
 Thanks a lot to [Cheng Xu](https://github.com/xu-cheng) for his repo https://github.com/xu-cheng/latex-action and thanks a lot to the instruction written by [David Haberthür](https://github.com/habi).

-This by commit and push, you can compile the main.tex, the pdf report is in the [gh-pages](https://github.com/Yuchengyw6/latex-test/tree/gh-pages) branch, it is generated automatically.
+Anything in this repository can be updated by 'commits' including the main.tex and the pdf report will be automatically generated again [gh-pages](https://github.com/Yuchengyw6/latex-test/tree/gh-pages).

+## Table of Contents
 * [Files](#files)
 * [General Logic](#general-logic)
 * [Workflow files](#workflow-files)